 A. Letters.
 Except as otherwise provided below, communications with Chambers shall be by letter, with copies simultaneously delivered to all parties.
-Letters or letter-briefs are not to be filed on the District's electronic document filing system ("ECF") and are not to be delivered by electronic mail.
+Letters or letter-briefs may be filed on the District's electronic document filing system ("ECF") or delivered by electronic mail.
 If less than five pages, letters may be sent by fax as indicated below in Paragraph I.C.
 Otherwise, they should be delivered by hand or by mail.
 Letters must identify the name and docket number of the case, contain the writer's business address and telephone number, be signed by the party or authorized counsel responsible for the matter, and show the method of delivery (e.g., "By Hand" or "By Fax").
 Unless the Court has otherwise requested, copies of correspondence between the parties shall not be sent to the Court.